 Completed in 1900, Blackpool Town Hall became Grade II listed on 1 January 1974.
 Todays impressive building replaced a previous 18th Century one near to St John’s Market.

-Now the Ibis, but still known as the Clifton Hotel.
+Recently the Ibis, and now once again Forshaws, but still recognised as the Clifton Hotel.
 This landmark building was the Clifton Arms on opening in 1780.
 Also Grade II listed, it was partly demolished in 1865.
 John Talbot Clifton rebuilt it, reopening it in 1874.

-Fast forward to 2021 and a project to replace the failing render on the exterior of the building is almost complete.
-It looks like a fine building once again.
+Fast forward to 2021 and a project to replace the failing render on the exterior of the building is complete.
+It looks like a fine building once again, standing on this prominent corner opposite North Pier.

 Yates Winelodge once occupied the cheese-shaped wedge between Talbot Road and Clifton Street.
 Sadly, it met a sticky end in a serious fire which led to the demolition of the building.